 “The City of Agoura Hills and its Cultural Arts Council is thrilled to have Jane Seymour as their featured Solo Artist,” said Amy Brink, director of community services.
 “Ms. Seymour is an extraordinary artist who cares so deeply about art and the beauty that life offers us.
 What a honor to have someone of her caliber represent the cultural experience that we are trying to create for people here in Agoura Hills.”

-Admission to the opening night reception is free but RSVPs are appreciated for catering requirements; RSVP [email protected] call 818-597-7362.
+Admission to the opening night reception is free but RSVPs are appreciated for catering requirements; RSVP [email protected] or call 818-597-7362.
 The show runs March 3 – 31 at the Reyes Adobe Historical Site.
 Gallery times are Tuesdays, 10 a.m. to 2 p.m., and Saturdays, 1-5 p.m.
 The Reyes Adobe Historical Site is located at 30400 Rainbow Crest Drive, Agoura Hills, CA 91301.